This post may contain affiliate links. Thank you for your support.

 - Fresh peaches

-- Your favourite homemade pizza dough
+- Your favorite homemade pizza dough recipe (white or whole-wheat)

-- Fresh basil
+- Fresh basil leaves

-- Pizza sauce
+- Pizza sauce, marinara, or fresh tomato sauce

 - Balsamic glaze